Middle Event 3 - Claife South

 Hire dibbers wil be available, free of charge but with a £30 charge if lost.

 The terrain is varied with a mix of tracks, open woodland, some excellent crag detail and some marshy areas.
 Most of it is runnable but there are some areas of felled or fallen trees which are harder going, there should be no need to go into the worst areas.
-It has a network of walls and fences which must only be crossed where there are gates or equivalent, and those gates MUST be closed after going through.
-There is also network of paths and tracks which is generally well mapped, although I found one unmapped extraction route.
+It has a network of walls and fences which MUST only be crossed where there are gates or the equivalent, and those gates MUST be closed after going through.
+There is also network of paths and tracks which is generally well mapped.

 Dogs should be on lead in the area because there may be farm stock.